FirstHR

 Maintain required licensing and training

-The weighting shifts by role: a teller leans into transactions, a personal banker into products and referrals, a loan officer into lending.
-For a structured way to scope the role, the guide to defining job responsibilities walks through the process.
+The weighting shifts by role: a teller leans into transactions, a personal banker into products and referrals, a private banker into relationships and advice.

 Banking Roles and Pay